CrelioHealth For Diagnostics

 sample accession in medical labs

 Sample collection and management is one of the crucial steps in lab operations.
 It can define the efficiency, turnaround time, and overall patient experience.
-In this cycle, Sample Accession is the step that differentiates received (acknowledged) samples from the non acknowledged samples in your lab.
-This adds a layer of quality check before they are is taken for processing.
+In this cycle, Sample Accession is the step that differentiates received (acknowledged) samples from the non-acknowledged samples in your lab.
+This adds a layer of quality checks before they are taken for processing.
 It also ensures compliance & barcoding for speedy operations.

-Sample Accession is a process of the lab to accept or reject the samples in the suitable condition.
+Sample Accession is a process of the lab accepting or rejecting the samples in a suitable condition.
 This takes place with full responsibility for the samples or reject them owing to non-compliance in certain areas/protocols.

 Below is a list of options in the Sample Accession Module that will help you segregate samples, ensure compliance with your lab operating standards & improve the turnaround time of your lab.